ToniWestbrook/paladin-plugins/README.md

 mpirun paladin-plugins.py @@hpc reference.fasta.gz reads.fq.gz output -t 24 -P http://proxy:3128
 ```

-Note, usage of the HPC plugin may display an error if not running in an MPI aware environment.
+Note, usage of the HPC plugin may terminate with an error if not running in an MPI aware environment.